Philip Jeyaretnam: Early life

-Jeyaretnam is the younger son of Joshua Benjamin Jeyaretnam, the first opposition politician to be elected to Parliament in post-independence Singapore, and Margaret Walker.
+Born in Singapore, Jeyaretnam is the younger son of Joshua Benjamin Jeyaretnam, the first opposition politician to be elected to Parliament in post-independence Singapore, and Margaret Walker.
 He is of Sri Lankan Tamil and English descent.
 Growing up, he was "inspired by both [his] parents who were lawyers".
 He found his father's court work "exciting" due to "the probing, the cut and thrust, the interplay between two opponents" which "appealed to [his] competitive streak".
 Jeyaretnam also said that his "best days are spent right in the thrust of battle in court" where he gets to "uncover things, to get to the truth".
-His older brother, Kenneth Jeyaretnam, is the leader of the opposition Reform Party, which was founded by their father shortly before his death in 2008.
+His older brother, Kenneth Jeyaretnam, is the leader of the opposition Reform Party (RP), which was founded by their father shortly before his death in 2008.

 Jeyaretnam received his early education at Raeburn Park School and the United World College of South East Asia in Singapore, and at the Charterhouse School in Surrey, England.
 He then went on to Corpus Christi College, Cambridge, where he read law and graduated with first class honours in 1986.
-He was admitted to the Singapore Bar in 1987 and was conferred the title of Senior Counsel in 2003, when he was only 38, one of the youngest lawyers to be appointed Senior Counsel.
+He was admitted to the Singapore Bar in 1987 and was conferred the title of Senior Counsel in 2003, when he was only 38.